josemorista/josemorista/README.md

 - <a href="https://github.com/josemorista/koa-postgres">Koa microframework with Postgres native driver migrations.</a>
 - <a href="https://github.com/josemorista/solid-spring-boot">Domain driven development API using Java Springboot.</a>
 - <a href="https://github.com/josemorista/jm-money-react-clean">Clean SOLID architecture with React domain and presentation layers.</a>
+- <a href="https://github.com/josemorista/deno-oak-server">Deno oak server and development environment.</a>
 - <a href="https://github.com/josemorista/movies_ia_prolog">Movie dialog AI using only prolog.</a>